corda/samples/blacklist/README.md

 ## Uploading the blacklist:

 Before attempting to reach any agreements, you must upload the blacklist as an attachment to each node that you want to be able to *initiate* an agreement.
-The blacklist can be uploaded via RPC or HTTP.

-### Via RPC

-Run the following command from the project's root folder:
+The blacklist can be uploaded via RPC by running the following command from the project's root folder:

 * Unix/Mac OSX: `./gradlew uploadBlacklist`
 * Windows: `gradlew uploadBlacklist`

 You should see three messages of the form `Blacklist uploaded to node via localhost:100XX`.

-### Via HTTP

-Each node exposes a front-end for uploading the blacklist:

-* Monogram Bank: `localhost:10008/web/a`
-* Hiseville Deposit Bank: `localhost:10011/web/a`
-* George State Bank: `localhost:10014/web/a`

-For the node you want to upload the blacklist to:

-* Click `Choose file` to select the .jar containing the blacklist (under `src/main/resources/blacklist.jar`)
-* Click `Upload blacklist` to upload it to the node

 ## Interacting with the nodes:

-You can now interact with this CorDapp using its web API.
-Each node exposes this web API on a different address:
+You can now interact with this CorDapp via the node shell.

-* Monogram Bank: `localhost:10008/`
-* Hiseville Deposit Bank: `localhost:10011/`
-* George State Bank: `localhost:10014/`

 Note that George State Bank is a blacklisted entity, and the `AgreementContract` will prevent it from entering into agreements with other nodes.

-The web API for each node exposes two endpoints:

-* `/api/a/propose-agreement?counterparty=X&agreement=Y`, which causes the node to reach agreement Y with counterparty X
-* `/api/a/agreements`, which lists the node's existing `AgreementState`s

-For example, Monogram Bank and Hiseville Deposit Bank may enter into an agreement by visiting the following URL:
+For example, Monogram Bank and Hiseville Deposit Bank may enter into an agreement by running the following command:

-    http://localhost:10008/api/a/propose-agreement?counterparty=Hiseville Deposit Bank&agreement=A and B agree Y
+    start ProposeFlow agreementTxt: "A and B agree Y", counterparty: "Hiseville Deposit Bank",

-You should see the following message:

-    Agreement reached.
+    untrustedPartiesAttachment: "4CEC607599723D7E0393EB5F05F24562732CD1B217DEAEDEABD4C25AFE5B333A"

-If you now visit `http://localhost:10008/api/a/agreements`, you should see the agreement stored on the node:
+If you now run `run vaultQuery contractStateType: net.corda.examples.attachments.state.AgreementState` on either the Monogram Bank or Hiseville Deposit Bank node, you should see the agreement stored:

-    [ {
-      "partyA" : "C=GB,L=London,O=Monogram Bank",
-      "partyB" : "C=BR,L=Sao Paulo,O=Hiseville Deposit Bank",
+    data: !<net.corda.examples.attachments.state.AgreementState>
+      partyA: "O=Monogram Bank, L=London, C=GB"
+      partyB: "O=Hiseville Deposit Bank, L=Sao Paulo, C=BR"
-      "txt" : "A and B agree Y",
+      txt: "A and B agree Y"
-      "participants" : [ "C=GB,L=London,O=Monogram Bank", "C=BR,L=Sao Paulo,O=Hiseville Deposit Bank" ]
-    } ]

 However, if you visit the following URL to attempt to enter into an agreement with George State Bank:

-    http://localhost:10008/api/a/propose-agreement?counterparty=George State Bank&agreement=A and B agree Y
+    start ProposeFlow agreementTxt: "A and B agree Y", counterparty: "George State Bank",

-You will see the following message:

-    Contract verification failed: Failed requirement: The agreement involved blacklisted parties: [George State Bank]
+    untrustedPartiesAttachment: "4CEC607599723D7E0393EB5F05F24562732CD1B217DEAEDEABD4C25AFE5B333A"

-And no agreement will be stored!
+The flow will fail and no agreement will be stored!

 # To-Do